 Blue-chip stock investors might encounter the following disadvantages –

 Blue chip stocks generally have a low growth rate.
 This means that an investor would have to wait patiently to gain the expected returns fast.

 Since Blue chip stocks have a slow growth rate, they might provide low dividends.

 Since blue-chip stocks have reliability, low risk and less volatility, they are usually in high demand.
 This makes them expensive in the market when compared to other stocks of similar size.

 Owing to their market goodwill and credibility, blue-chip shares in India come with a low-risk factor.
 The low-risk burden further makes them suitable for risk-averse and conservative investors.

 However, investors who want to earn greater returns with limited exposure to market risks can opt for these alternative investment options –

-ETFs are a collection of securities which are traded on exchanges which are considered as a low-risk investment option.
-ETFs often comprises of stocks, bonds, commodities and other investment instruments and come with a low expense ratio and lower associated charges.
+ETFs are a collection of securities that are traded on exchanges that are considered as a low-risk investment option.
+ETFs often consist of stocks, bonds, commodities and other investment instruments and come with a low expense ratio and lower associated charges.

 Investors who want to generate returns and tax benefits on the same can invest in fixed deposit schemes instead of blue-cap stocks.

-Depending on their requirement, investors can park their money in fixed deposit for both long-term and short-term.
-FDs also allow investors to avail a loan against it in case of an emergency.
+Depending on their requirement, investors can park their money in fixed deposits for both long-term and short-term.
+FDs also allow investors to avail of a loan against it in case of an emergency.